ballsconsumer77/StresKit/README.md

 linpack [-m <gb>] [-s <samples>]
 ```

 - ``-m`` is the memory size in gigabytes.
-If not specified, 80% of the total available memory will be used as per Intel's recommendations
+If not specified, free memory minus 100mb will be used
 - ``-s`` is the number of trials to run.
 If not specified, 100 trials will be executed

 ## [Prime95](https://www.mersenne.org/download)